charmbun/kapetolyo-landing-page/README.md

 ## License

-This project is for educational and demonstration purposes only.
+This project is for educational purposes only.
-All referenced names, logos, and café identities are fictional or used with credit for non-commercial learning purposes.
+All referenced names, logos, and café identities are used for non-commercial  purposes.